maxcrous/dehazing_using_color_lines/README.md

 It is meant as an accessible implementation with low complexity and ample documentation that can be used as an aid for studying the algorithm.

-This is **not** an efficient implementation; dehazing a single image can take up to a minute on a modern cpu.
+This is not an efficient implementation; dehazing a single image can take up to a minute on a modern cpu.
 For an efficient implementation, consider the implementations by [Ekesium](https://github.com/ekexium/dehazing-using-color-lines) and [Tomlk](https://github.com/Tomlk/Dehazing-with-Color-Lines) (same pixel-wise inference, but in scala and C++).
 Alternatively, consider writing a vectorized implementation.
+This implementation also does not contain the MRF for interpolation and regularization.
+Currently linear interpolation is used, which causes artifacts due to missing values.

 ![Current result](dehazed_collage.png)